aionescu/dynasty/README.md

 The first invocation may take a while, since it will also build the compiler's dependencies.

 By default, the compiler outputs a file named `main.js`.
-You can include it in a `<script>` tag inside an HTML document to load it in the browser, or run it directly using a JS runtime like [Node.js](https://nodejs.org/en/), [Deno](https://deno.land/), or [Bun](https://bun.sh/).
+You can include it in a `<script>` tag inside an HTML document to load it in the browser, or run it directly using a JS runtime like [Node.js](https://nodejs.org/), [Deno](https://deno.land/), or [Bun](https://bun.sh/).

 ## VS Code Extension

-To install the VS Code extension, simply run the `install-vscode-ext.sh` script.
+To install the VS Code extension, run `./dynasty-vscode/install.sh`.

 ## License